 Our operating expenses include royalties, transportation, gathering and production fuel expenses, project operating and maintenance expenses, general and administrative expenses, depreciation and amortization, net loss (gain) on sale of assets, impairment loss and transaction costs.
+Our operating expenses can be subject to inflationary cost increases that are largely out of our control.
+During 2022, increased commodity index prices have mitigated these increases but these inflationary increases could have an impact on our operating income in the future.

 - Project Operating and Maintenance Expenses: Operating and maintenance expenses primarily consist of expenses related to the collection and processing of biogas, including biogas collection system operating and maintenance expenses, biogas processing, operating and maintenance expenses, and related labor and overhead expenses.
 At the project level, this includes all labor and benefit costs, ongoing corrective and proactive maintenance, project level utility charges, rent, health and safety, employee communication, and other general project level expenses. - Royalties, Transportation, Gathering and Production Fuel Expenses: Royalties represent payments made to our facility hosts, typically structured as a percentage of revenue.
 Transportation and gathering expenses include capacity and metering expenses representing the costs of delivering our RNG and Renewable Electricity production to our customers.
 These expenses include payments to pipeline operators and other agencies that allow for the transmission of our gas and electricity commodities to end users.
 Production fuel expenses generally represent alternative royalty payments based on quantity usage of biogas feedstock. - General and Administrative Expenses: General and administrative expenses primarily consist of corporate expenses and unallocated support functions for our operating facilities, including personnel costs for executive, finance, accounting, investor relations, legal, human resources, operations, engineering, environmental registration and reporting, health and safety, IT and other administrative personnel and professional fees and general corporate expenses.
 We expect increased general and administrative expenses associated with our ongoing development of Montauk Ag Renewables in 2022.
 We also expect increased general and administrative expenses associated with our board of directors approving the payment of cash fees to non-employee directors beginning in 2022.
 The Company accounts for share-based compensation related to grants made through its equity and incentive compensation plan under FASB ASC 718.
-For more information, see Note 15 to our unaudited condensed consolidated financial statements related to share-based compensation. - Depreciation and Amortization: Expenses related to the recognition of the useful lives of our intangible and fixed assets.
+We expect the amendment to the RS Awards to increase general and administrative expenses approximately \$1,227 quarterly through the end of 2022.
+For more information, see Note 16 to our unaudited condensed consolidated financial statements related to share-based compensation. - Depreciation and Amortization: Expenses related to the recognition of the useful lives of our intangible and fixed assets.
 We spend significant capital to build and own our facilities.
 In addition to development capital, we annually reinvest to maintain these facilities. - Impairment Loss: Expenses related to reductions in the carrying value(s) of fixed and/or intangible assets based on periodic evaluations whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable. - Transaction Costs: Transaction costs primarily consist of expenses incurred for due diligence and other activities related to potential acquisitions and other strategic transactions.